scandyna/multidiagtools/INSTALL.md

 It tells where the used Qt library is installed.

 A mdtenv.bat script is also genrated.
-Executing it will setup the PATH to find Qt5 and Mdt binaries.
+Executing it will set the PATH to include:
+- Path to the executable directory of the compiler
+- Path to the executable directory of the Qt5 library
+- Path to the executable directory of the Mdt library

 To check the installation, run:
 ```bash
 mdtenv.bat
 bin\mdtcpbindeps.exe -h
 ```

+To run a command prompt with this environment set, you can create a shortcut that runs cmd.exe and calls mdtenv.bat.
+Example of options of that shortcut could be:
+- Target: C:\Windows\System32\cmd.exe /A /Q /K C:\path\to\mdtenv.bat
+- Run in: where you want to be after launching the shortcut